yoniblum/ENG4000-Team-A-F/docs/december_mvp/contributions.md

 <b> Jonathan Blumenfeld:</b> Facilitated scrum meetings as scrum master.
 Completed assigned deliverables.
 Contributed to research, design, implementation of MVP.
 Contributed to Gate 1 and 2 content, as well as MVP content.
 Contributed to team website maintenance.

 <b>Siddarth Bhardwaj:</b> Created the team website.
 Participated in weekly meeting and completed all assigned deliverables.
 Contributed to research, and helped in making Gate 1 and 2 content.
 Also, contributed to team website maintanence.
+A specific example that i'd like to share is about a story point I completed during our product's specification needed sprint-- ***[here](https://drive.google.com/file/d/1fbR2aad2eUqU_aILc2vjHCjWiD7Ffg1f/view?usp=sharing)***.
+The team utilized my strengths of diving deep, and delivering results; giving me the oppurtunity to create a comprehensive research document on new subject.

 ### Reflections
 ***Individual ITPmetrics review statements (Individual statements by each team member reviewing their ITPmetrics feedback)***